nocomplexity/codeaudit/docs/securecoding.md

 +++

- - `*pyc` **SHOULD NOT** be checked in to source control. `pyc` files can contain secrets.
+ - `*pyc` files **SHOULD NOT** be checked in to source control. `pyc` files can contain secrets.
 Use a standard Python `.gitignore` file.
 Bad actors search for secrets in code, Python Bytecode (`.pyc` files ) and `.git` directories to find if a secret was ever uploaded in a source control system.

  +++